Real-Time Audio Visualization Engine - "audio_vis"

 Project Goals

-- Give shader authors direct, configurable access to real audio analysis data
+• Give shader authors direct, highly configurable access to real-time audio analysis data

-- Handle errors gracefully with on-screen feedback instead of crashes
+• Handle all errors gracefully with on-screen feedback, never crash

 System Architecture

-The engine is structured as a pipeline with clear boundaries between audio capture, analysis, formatting, and rendering:
+The engine is structured as a pipeline with clear boundaries between these sections:

 Audio Thread (miniaudio callback)